mdi-group/2025-04-mace-field/README.md

 This repository includes the manuscript source, plotting scripts, figure copies, and compact CSV/JSON summaries used to document the final analyses.

-The heavier artefacts used by the paper, including full training logs, large model checkpoints, processed dataset bundles, and saved MLMD trajectories, are distributed via the release assets documented in [GITHUB_RELEASE.md](GITHUB_RELEASE.md).
+The heavier artefacts used by the paper, including full training logs, large model checkpoints, processed dataset bundles, and saved MLMD trajectories, are distributed via the release assets documented in [latest release](https://github.com/mdi-group/2025-04-mace-field/releases/tag/resubmitted).
 Extract those archives into the matching `scripts/` subdirectories before rerunning the full paper workflows.

 ## Citation